INTERNATIONAL FINANCIAL INSTITUTIONS AND MARKETS

 The aim of the course is to analyse the functions of a financial system in providing services to multinational firms and the reasons why financial markets, in channeling funds to deficit units, can fail to serve low-income households and entrepreneurs.

 The first part of the course focuses on the role of financial institutions and markets in providing financial services to multinational firms.
-The international financial environment is examined, with a particular focus on foreign exchange and Eurocurrency markets.
-The way multinational firms finance international trade, consolidate and manage their financial flows, and measure and manage exposures to currency risks are analysed as part of treasury management.
+The international financial environment is examined: the main focus is on foreign exchange and Eurocurrency markets and on the role of central banks.
+The way multinational firms finance international trade and measure and manage exposures to currency risks are then analysed.

 The second part of the course focuses on the failures of the mainstream financial system in channeling funds to low-income households and entrepreneurs.
 Starting from the problem of financial exclusion, the role of microfinance in economic and social development is examined.
 Microfinance institutions provide financial services that allow people to save and invest in small businesses, allowing them to overcome financial exclusion.
 Lending policies, financial performance, and sustainability of microfinance institutions will be discussed.